Clearit USA’s Guide to importing

 - Date of purchase

-- Invoice must be in English or accompanied by an accurate english translation
+- The invoice must be in English or accompanied by an accurate English translation

 All imports must be accompanied by a bond in order to ensure the payment of any duties, taxes, or fees relating to import.
 A bond can be purchased through a US based surety company or your selected Customs Broker There are 2 types of customs bond:

 - Annual Bond – This is the most common and cost effective bond as it covers all imports for 1 year.
 A bond covering an amount of $50,000.00 USD will cost between $400.00 – $450.00 USD.
 Larger bonds can be purchased as well extensions of a smaller bond.